Social Media services pricing can seem tricky and full of nuances. Here are some specific tips on how to price your services social media services:

 There are two ways you can present your social media marketing pricing: bundle the cost of the setup with the cost of ads management or break them down separately.
 Ensure that you are establishing a fixed-term contract of 3 to 12 months — not a month-to-month agreement.
 Your client needs to be in it for the long run with you and not expect enormous results in the first 30 days – especially if it’s a new campaign they’ve never run Facebook Ads for before.

 Contracts & Agreements

 You can also include the option to cancel the contract with the payout of a lump sum or a percentage of the remaining fees owed.
 This is just in case they should ever want to cancel the agreement, they have an out.
 You don’t want to work with a client that doesn’t want to work with you.

-Optional: to increase your client’s confidence in your ability, you may choose to offer a Facebook Advertising guarantee.
-The offer would include a contingency that if you don’t get them results, you don’t get paid.
+To increase your client’s confidence in your ability, you may choose to offer a Facebook Advertising guarantee.
+The offer would include a contingency that if you don’t get the results, you don’t get paid.
 Only offer this if you’re confident in your ability to deliver results!

-Here’s an example of guarantee you could offer:
+Here’s an example of a guarantee you could offer:

 Knowing how to price your services as a social media freelancer is a large part of the sales process.
 Be bold.
 Remember that good online marketing ain’t cheap.
 However, if you find you’re striking out, you may be setting your social media marketing pricing too high, too low, or not effectively translating the value in your offer.